 Can silicon go in the dishwasher?

-If you want to put your silicone molds in your dishwasher, do not use intensive programs that exceed 260degrees or 500F.
+If you want to put your silicone molds in your dishwasher, do not use intensive programs that exceed 260 degrees celsius or 500F.

 How to clean silicone?

-Silicone molds do not stick.
-Pour cold water into your silicone cookware before using them and dry them well.
+To prevent sticking, run cold water over your silicone molds before using them and dry them thoroughly.